dodge2GitHub/cloudmobility/README.md

-data model (only built the basic, so that I could have some persistence layer) 2-I'm aware that performance wise, as well data mode structure this could be very much improved 3- I did log the application at method level, but nothing very specific
+data model (only built the basic, so that I could have some persistence layer) 2-I'm aware that performance wise, as well data mode structure this could be very much improved 3- I did log the application at method level, but nothing very specific 4- I don't have any Exception Managing system created